25 Ideas Under $25 for Summer Fun With Kids in Charlotte

 Built during the 18th century, just a few crumbling walls remain—a fun reward in the middle of an easy, shady hike.
 And if you like to fish, cast a line in Dragonfly and Slider ponds.
 Fishing gear and bait is available at the nature center.

-25. Make a day trip to Gastonia’s Lineberger Park.
+22. Make a trip to Gastonia’s Lineberger Park.